 No. Strategy Responsibility Key Partners Outcomes 4.1a Council is representative of the community and works together to meet the needs of our local government area.
-Cootamundra- Gundagai Regional Council Council presents a united front and represents all of our community 4.1b Strengthen strategic partnerships with the community, business and all levels of government.
-Cootamundra- Gundagai Regional Council Community members and groups, businesses, state and federal government, REROC Sharing of resources across Council, community, businesses and all levels of government Council's decision-making is transparent Progress is monitored 4.1c A clear strategic direction is outlined in Council's corporate plans and guides Council's decision-making and future planning.
-Cootamundra- Gundagai Regional Council and reported Current and future leaders are nurtured and supported and reportedCurrent and future leaders are nurtured 4.1d Monitor, review and report on the outcomes of corporate plans.
+Cootamundra- Gundagai Regional Council Council presents a united front and represents all of our community Sharing of resources 4.1b Strengthen strategic partnerships with the community, business and all levels of government.
+Cootamundra- Gundagai Regional Council Community members and groups, businesses, state and federal government, REROC across Council, community, businesses and all levels of government Council's decision- making is transparent Progress is monitored and reported 4.1c A clear strategic direction is outlined in Council's corporate plans and guides Council's decision-making and future planning.
+Cootamundra- Gundagai Regional Council Current and future leaders are nurtured and supported 4.1d Monitor, review and report on the outcomes of corporate plans.
 Cootamundra- Gundagai Regional Council Community members 4.1e Elected representatives are trained, skilled, resourced and knowledgeable.
-Cootamundra- Gundagai Regional Council
+Cootamundra- Gundagai Regional Council ļ T I 4.2a Ensure opportunities for genuine and robust community consultation and engagement are provided to all members of our community.
+Cootamundra- Gundagai Regional Council Community members and groups Community participation across a range of engagement platforms Community satisfaction with opportunities for 4.2b Provide opportunities to review the objectives and delivery of the Community Strategic Plan to ensure it continues to meet the changing needs of the community.
+Cootamundra- Gundagai Regional Council Community members and groups engagement The objectives of the Community Strategic Plan are realised in collaboration with the 4.2c Engage and partner with the community in delivering the objectives of the Community Strategic Plan.
+Cootamundra- Gundagai Regional Council Community members and groups communityOur communitycelebrates success 4.2d Promote and celebrate the achievements of Council and our local community.
+Cootamundra- Gundagai Regional Council Community members and groups